 Up to 1080p HD | Up to 30 FPS | 130° | ✅ |

 The quality of video rose and fell considerably over short periods, presumably as a result of internet connection.
-After the camera finished setting up, I was shocked by how poor quality the image was.
-It was grainy, and barely registered movement in real time, with delays of 3-5 seconds.

 Occasionally Nest Cam’s live feed came close to the 30 frames per second the camera is supposed to be capable of.
 But the difference between the highest frame rate and the lowest frame rate that the camera achieves is significant.
 If multiple people are using the same internet connection at once, expect a low frame rate.